Asterix & Obelix XXL 2: Mission: Las Vegum: Mission: Wifix

 Asterix & Obelix XXL 2: Mission Wifix (Astérix & Obélix XXL 2: Mission: Ouifix) is a port of Mission Las Vegum for the PlayStation Portable and the Nintendo DS.
-It revolves around the same plot, with added touch screen minigames and Wi-Fi multiplayer modes.
+Released in 2006, it revolves around the same plot, with added touch screen minigames and Wi-Fi multiplayer modes.

 Gameplay

-The PlayStation Portable game is a 3D platformer.
-It uses almost all of the same elements as the console version.
+The PlayStation Portable game uses almost all of the same elements as the console version.
 The player can switch between Asterix and Obelix at any time and almost every room from the console version is recreated with its plethora of parodies of many video game series.
-The Nintendo DS game is a 2D platformer where the player must sometimes complete touch-screen mini-games throughout the story which can also be played outside of the main adventure mode.
+The Nintendo DS game is a 2D platformer where the player must sometimes complete touch-screen minigames throughout the story which can also be played outside of the main adventure mode.
 Both versions also contain multiplayer modes.
 The PlayStation Portable version allows up to four players to play competitive games across a wide selection of arenas where one team works to accomplish an objective while the other has to prevent their progress.
 The Nintendo DS version allows two players to compete on the touch-screen mini-games along with two additional multiplayer-only mini-games.

 The game takes the player through such places like Little Paris, WCW, LuckSore, Little Venetia, Pirate Island, and even SeizeUs Palace with each room being created in great detail.